Trains to Nottingham

 Tip 8: First Class can be affordable

-A minute away is the Lace Market station where you can find the home of Britain’s lace industry, the Nottingham Contemporary Art Gallery and the National Justice Museum.
-Nearby is the City of Caves, a network of man-made caves, carved from sandstone, which was used as tanneries, bomb shelters and house cellars.
+A mile from the centre of Nottingham is Lace Market, the home of Britain’s lace industry.
+The Nottingham Contemporary Art Gallery and the National Justice Museum are also based here.
+The City of Caves is a network of man-made caves, carved from sandstone, used as tanneries, bomb shelters and house cellars.

 Tip 9: Railcards can make your journey cheaper

 There are lots of Railcards available which can make your trip to Nottingham cheaper.
 Railcards are great for regular travellers, though if you only travel three times a year, you can make savings.
 Most railcards cost £30 a year; some are available for £70 for three years.
 All Train Operating Companies accept Railcards; they provide a great way to get cheaper tickets.
 Another advantage of Railcards is free entry to many attractions and other discounts.